Top Gun Anthem

 "Top Gun Anthem" is an instrumental rock composition and the theme of the Top Gun media franchise, including the original 1986 film Top Gun and its 2022 sequel Top Gun: Maverick.
-Harold Faltermeyer wrote the music with Steve Stevens playing guitar and Faltermeyer on the keyboard on the recording.
+Harold Faltermeyer wrote the music and played keyboard, with Steve Stevens playing guitar.
 In the film, the full song is played in the film's ending scene.

 Overview

-An edited version of the song without Stevens' guitar part is played in the opening sequence set aboard the aircraft carrier deck during launch preparations - the scene is set so that after the first F-14 Tomcat's engines are on full afterburner and the aircraft subsequently launches from the catapult, the music immediately segues into Kenny Loggins' "Danger Zone".
+An edited version of the song without Stevens' guitar part is played in the opening sequence set aboard the aircraft carrier deck during launch preparations.
+The scene is set so that after the first F-14 Tomcat's engines are on full afterburner and the aircraft subsequently launches from the catapult, the music immediately segues into Kenny Loggins' "Danger Zone".
 This edited version would re-appear in a similar fashion during the opening scene of Top Gun: Maverick, only with F/A-18 E/F Super Hornets and F-35s replacing the since-retired F-14s.

 In an interview for Red Bull Academy in 2014, Faltermeyer recalled simultaneously recording keyboard parts for Billy Idol's Whiplash Smile while also composing a melody for a scene in the movie Fletch.
 Idol passed by the control room on a break and opened the door for a listen.
 He liked the melody and pumped his fist in the air, saying it was "Top Gun".
 In a 2022 interview with AXS TV, Stevens said Faltermeyer showed him a Betamax copy of the film's workprint and offered him to record the guitar section of the song.

 The deep bell-sounding synth that opens the song was produced by two daisy-chained Yamaha TX816-s (which are themselves combinations of eight Yamaha DX7-s each), accompanied by a Roland TR-808 drum loop.